Are personal trainer roles intriguing to you?

 Tasha just told you that she wants to lose 30 pounds of visceral fat in the time span of a week and a half.

-Is this achievable?
+Is this fat loss goal achievable?

 ABSOLUTELY NOT!

-You need to make sure that clients set achievable, realistic goals to avoid disappointment and bodily harm.
+Personal trainers must make sure that clients set achievable, realistic goals to avoid disappointment and bodily harm.

 What may be a relevant goal for a bodybuilder may be entirely different from a relevant goal for a dancer or a swimmer.

-Lastly, your client can set a goal to increase his or her cardiovascular fitness level in the time frame of four to six weeks.
+Your client can set a goal to increase his or her cardiovascular fitness level in the time frame of four to six weeks.

-This is a perfect example of a time-bound goal.
+This exemplifies a time-bound goal.

 The client gives a realistic span of time to improve his or her cardiovascular fitness level.

-Say your client brings up nutrition during a session and asks for your advice?
+On the topic of food, let’s say your client brings up nutrition during a session and asks for your advice?

 It is NOT within a personal trainer’s scope of practice to create diet and nutrition plans.